Articles in Featuring Felines are written by

 Seaside is a town of some 6,000 people in Clatsop County, in the western US state of Oregon.
 Beautiful white cat Neo came to the library in about 2003.
 After moving into a new building in 2008, some staff and patrons experienced symptoms consistent with 'sick building syndrome' — but the director and city management dismissed them or attributed them to the flu season, pollen or cat dander.
 Tests conducted by professionals, though, determined that the main causes were inadequate air exchange and filtering.
 The expense of correcting these issues was deemed too great.
 In spite of no evidence that Neo was to blame, the director stated that the cat must go.
 A member of the staff was given two weeks to find her a new home.
 Articles appeared in local papers and Neo was relocated to an assisted living centre.

 Late in 2010 the centre felt it could not continue to keep Neo, because of staff shortages.
 At a library board meeting in early November the case was put for the cat to return to her proper home in the library, but in spite of strong support from staff and patrons the board was adamant that she could not return.
-That seems most unjust, as she is not to blame for the library's problems.
+It seemed unjust, as she was not to blame for the library's problems.
 However, we were delighted to hear that Neo was subsequently found a good, permanent home away from the library.

 Dewey - Seymour Public Library, Auburn, New York state